yast/yast-yast2/library/general/doc/Hooks.md

 ### Script idempotence

-The author of a script code must expect the hook to get executed multiple times during the workflow for various reasons, e.g. the UI may allow the user to go back and forth in a wizard, or abort the process and start again.
+The author of a script code must expect the hook to be executed multiple times during the workflow for various reasons, e.g. the UI may allow the user to go back and forth in a wizard, or abort the process and start again.